Douglas McIlroy: Computer language design

 McIlroy influenced the design and implementation of SNOBOL programming language.
 His string manipulation macros were used extensively in the initial SNOBOL implementation of 1962, and figured prominently in subsequent work, eventually leading to its machine-independent implementation language SIL.
 The table type (associative array) was added to SNOBOL4 on McIlroy's insistence in 1969.

 In 1960s, he participated in the design of PL/I programming language.
 He was a member of the IBM–SHARE committee that designed the language and, together with Robert Morris, wrote the Early PL/I (EPL) compiler in TMG for the Multics project.

 Around 1965, McIlroy, together with W. Stanley Brown, implemented the original version of ALTRAN programming language for IBM 7094 computers.

 McIlroy has also made a significant influence on design of the programming language C++ (e.g., he proposed the stream output operator <<).

 Algorithms

 In the 1990s, McIlroy worked on improving sorting techniques, particularly he co-authored an optimized qsort with Jon Bentley.

 In 1969, he contributed an efficient algorithm to generate all spanning trees in a graph (first discovered by George J. Minty in 1965).

+Darwin

+In 1961, together with Victor A. Vyssotsky and Robert Morris, McIlroy co-created Darwin, the first programming game, on an IBM 7090 at Bell Labs.